 Whether to gain insights, troubleshoot issues, or defend against security threats, developers have always managed logs as a way to gain insights or pinpoint issues.
-However, as log data is produced by nearly every computing device, application, framework, container, and server, it’s impossible to effectively manage the sheer volume of these logs without centralized log management.
+However, as log data is produced by nearly every computing device, application, framework, container, and server, it’s impossible to effectively manage the sheer volume of these logs without a centralized log management system.

 Centralized log management is a system that aggregates logs from all servers, applications, and networking devices into a single location.
 This centralized location allows for a single point of entry for easy access, control, storage, and analysis, streamlining the logging process and allowing for a complete overview of your environment.

-Without the right logging tools, it becomes quickly unsustainable to log into each server individually, review logs, and perform grep searches on them, especially when it comes to time sensitive problems like crashed servers or security threats.
+Without a centralized server or a proper log aggregator, it becomes quickly unsustainable to log into each server individually, review logs, and perform grep searches on them, especially when it comes to time sensitive problems like crashed servers or security threats.

 Modernized log management solutions that auto-collect, parse data, centralize, and manage logs will provide a unified view of what’s going on across all network elements, across all locations.